zopefoundation/z3c.form/src/z3c/form/README.txt

   Describes the setup and usage of forms in the most common usages.
 Some details are provided to the structure of form components.

+- ``group.txt`` [must read]

+  This document describes how widget groups are implemented within this package and how they can be used.

 - ``subform.txt`` [must read]

   Introduces the complexities surrounding sub-forms and details two classes of